edgedb/easy-edgedb/README.md

 ## More constraints

 While Jonathan climbs the wall, we can continue to work on our database schema.
 In our book, no character has the same name so there should only be one Mina Murray, one Count Dracula, and so on.
 This is a good time to put a [constraint](https://edgedb.com/docs/datamodel/constraints#ref-datamodel-constraints) on `name` in the `Person` type to make sure that we don't have duplicate inserts.
 A `constraint` is a limitation, which we saw already in `age` for humans that can only go up to 120.
-For `name` we can give it another one called `constraint exclusive` which will prevent two objects of the same type from having the same name.
+For `name` we can give it another one called `constraint exclusive` which prevents two objects of the same type from having the same name.
 You can put a `constraint` in a block after the property, like this:

 ```
 abstract type Person {